Tomorrow.io Just Launched Gale—the World's First Weather and Climate Generative AI! Learn More

 These levels of risk are calculated based on specific criteria for weather such as amount of rain, snow, or flooding.
 And the road risk score is updated in real-time as the forecast changes.

-Optimize for Weather Along Any Route
+Optimize Autonomous Vehicles for Weather Along Any Route

 weather API autonomous vehicles